 Canada and the World Health Organization

-The World Health Organization (WHO), founded in 1948, is the largest of the United Nations (UN) specialized agencies.
-Its overall goal is to achieve the highest level of health for all.
-WHO provides leadership on global health matters and the research agenda, sets global health norms and standards, provides technical support to countries, and monitors health trends.
+The World Health Organization (WHO) is one of the largest United Nations (UN) specialized agencies.
+Its overall goal is to achieve the highest attainable level of health for all.
+WHO provides leadership on global health matters, including the global health research agenda, sets global health norms and standards, provides technical support to countries, and monitors health trends.

 With its near universal membership and strong convening power, WHO is the primary multilateral organization able to mobilize and coordinate international action on global health issues, particularly in contributing to the 2030 Agenda for Sustainable Development.